 Although we cannot extract the historic churches from their past and recreate them to bear the loud cry, it seems clear that their experience will be relived by God’s people at the very end of the Laodicean period of church history.
-Then, the figurative “synagogue of Satan,” will blaspheme “the holy city” boasting that “’angels from heaven have spoken to us (referring to those whom Satan personated that had died, and they claimed had gone to heaven).
+Then the figurative “synagogue of Satan” will blaspheme “the holy city.” boasting that “’angels from heaven have spoken to us (referring to those whom Satan personated that had died, and they claimed had gone to heaven).
 You will hear the testimony of the heavenly messengers.’
 They sneered, they mocked, they derided and abused the sorrowing ones.”
-But, the abuse will not quench their faith.
+But the abuse will not quench their faith.
 “One said, ‘Look up!
-Look up!
+Look up!’
 Every eye was lifted, and the heavens seemed to part as a scroll when it is rolled together, and, as Stephen looked into the heaven, we looked.
 The mockers were taunting and reviling us and boasting of what they intended to do to us if we continued obstinate in holding fast our faith.”
-But, God will vindicate them when He causes the “synagogue of Satan . . . to come and worship before [their] feet, and to know that [Jesus] had loved [them]” (Revelation 3:9).
+God will vindicate them when He causes the “synagogue of Satan . . . to come and worship before [their] feet.”

 Verse 5: And if any man will hurt them, fire proceedeth out of their mouth, and devoureth their enemies: and if any man will hurt them, he must in this manner be killed.

-This passage is less difficult to understand when we remember “them” and “their” refers to the “two witness” of the Old and New Testaments” of verse 3.
+This passage is less difficult to understand when we remember “them” and “their” refer to the “two witnesses” ―the Old and New Testaments.
 Their mouths are figurative of the words contained therein.

-The warning about the “fire . . . out of their mouth” is suggestive of the literal “fire” “out of the mouths” of the strange horses of chapter 9 by which “the third part of men” will be “killed” (Revelation 9:18).
-But all wicked men will be killed in “the lake of fire” which is “the second death” (Revelation 20:14).
-Therefore, this “fire . . . out of their mouth” which devours “their enemies” does not mean God’s final day messengers will be going around with flame throwers, rather they will be giving the “straight testimony” of God’s word which, hopefully brings conviction to the heart of the hearer and repentance.
-Therefore, it is tampering with, “hurting” or attempting to change the message, that will ultimately bring the devouring “fire” causing “any [presumptuous] man” to be “killed” (or “hurt” ch.2:11) with the “second death” depicted in ch.2:11; 20:6, 14 and 21:8.
+This “fire . . . out of their mouth” which devours “their enemies” does not mean God’s final day messengers will be going around with flame throwers; rather they will be giving the “straight testimony” of God’s word which, hopefully, brings conviction and repentance to the heart of the hearer.
+Therefore, it is tampering with, “hurting” or attempting to change the message, that will ultimately bring the devouring “fire” causing “any [presumptuous] man” to be “killed” with the “second death” (Revelation 2:11; 20:6, 14; 21:8).
 God Himself, not His servants, will be the responsible agent.

 Verse 6: These have power to shut heaven, that it rain not in the days of their prophecy: and have power over waters to turn them to blood, and to smite the earth with all plagues, as often as they will.